Bank statement abbreviations

 |Cassava Enterprises or Virtual MaSerIRL||Cassava Enterprises or Virtual MaSerIRL||888.com / Wink Bingo||Gambling website.|

 |Coral||Cl Ltd||Coral Interactive||Gambling website.|

 |Vodafone||CFU||Call Forward Unconditional||Found on Vodafone statements.
 A charge relating to incoming calls that have been redirected to another number.|

 |Domestic & General Services||DGS / RPP||Domestic & General Services / Regular Payment Plan Direct Debit||Warranty provider taking a direct debit from your account.
 See Free Warranties.|

 |UK Government||EESA||Enhanced Employment Support Allowance||You can get EESA if your ability to work is limited by ill-health or disability.
 See if you qualify: Benefits check-up.|

 If you find a term on your bank statement or itemised bill that isn't listed above, it's important to check it.
-The best way is to contact your bank or utility provider directly via secure messaging on internet banking or over the telephone.
+The best way is to contact your bank or utility provider directly via secure messaging on mobile or internet banking or over the phone.

-Alternatively, you may wish to post or search our forums where fellow MoneySavers may be able to help.
+Alternatively, you may wish to post or search the MSE Forum where fellow MoneySavers may be able to help.